TouradBaba/Fraud_det_app_MLOps/README.md

 # Fraud Detection App - User Guide

 Welcome to this Fraud Detection App!
-This application is designed to predict potentially fraudulent activities in financial transactions using machine learning.
-Access the app through the following URL: [https://frauddetectionmodel.azurewebsites.net](https://frauddetectionmodel.azurewebsites.net).
-Follow this guide to set up and use the app effectively, whether you are accessing it on the cloud or locally.
+This application utilizes machine learning to predict potentially fraudulent activities in financial transactions.
+Whether you're accessing the app on the cloud or locally, follow this guide to seamlessly set up and make the most of its capabilities.

+**Key Features:**

+- **Predictive Power:** Leverage the app's machine learning algorithms to identify potential fraudulent activities in financial transactions.

+- **Cloud Accessibility:** Access the app effortlessly through the cloud using the URL: [https://frauddetectionmodel.azurewebsites.net](https://frauddetectionmodel.azurewebsites.net).

+- **Local Deployment:** If preferred, set up and use the app locally by following the installation and usage instructions provided in this guide.

+**Enhancements and Continuous Improvement:**

+- **CI/CD Integration:** Benefit from a robust Continuous Integration/Continuous Deployment (CI/CD) pipeline that ensures the app is always up-to-date with the latest enhancements and improvements.

+- **Workflow for Data Drift Monitoring:** Experience a seamless workflow for monitoring data drift, which triggers model retraining and deployment in response to changes in the dataset, ensuring the app's accuracy over time.

+- **Monthly Retraining:** The app undergoes monthly retraining, enhancing its predictive capabilities.

+- **Cloud Deployment:** The app is efficiently deployed on the cloud, allowing for scalability, reliability, and continuous accessibility.

+Follow the comprehensive guide below to navigate through the setup process and unleash the potential of this Fraud Detection App.

 ## Table of Contents